 Still, time heals all wounds and bloggers I really respect were all rating The Blinding Knife, book two in the AWSUM COLORZ series.
 The library turned up a copy of The Black Prism, so I took it as a sign and got to reading.

 Generally speaking, I agree with the collective enthusiasm - Brent Weeks' recent books are a lot of fun.
 But are they greatness?
 Eh.
 I hope not.
 [There's also a generally-held view that The Blinding Knife is "the next level up" from The Black Prism.
 Although I'd happily agree that this new series is a vast improvement on the NITEANGELDARKAVENGERSTABFACE trilogy, I'm not sure there was a pronounced difference between its component books.
 In my mind, the AWSUM COLORZ series has already fused into single polychromatic volume.
 Possibly because there's not much actual plot.]

-First, let's clear the air: the AWSUM COLORZ series is compulsively readable - in the sort of mass-market, just-off-the-trope, I'm-pretty-sure-I-know-what-is-going-to-happen-but-just-one-more-chapter way that I haven't really experienced since the first Peter Brett novel.
+First, let's clear the air: the AWSUM COLORZ series is compulsively readable - in the sort of mass-market, just-off-the-trope, I'm-pretty-sure-I-know-what-is-going-to-happen-but-just-one-more-chapter way.
 There's nothing new here, but the presentation is addictive.
 Short, spicy chapters, generally with just enough action or world-building to tease you into the next scene.
 There are several viewpoint characters who all serve as a cliff-hanger Lazy Susan, revolving one after the other in perpetual peril.
 If a book's function is to be read, AWSUM COLORZ has it nailed: I read the books at night, in the morning, while cooking, while waiting for Avengers Alliance to load...